chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/fiend/nightmare.md

 aliases: ["Nightmare"]
 ---
 # Nightmare
 *Source: Monster Manual p.
-235. Available in the SRD.*
+235, Mythic Odysseys of Theros.
+Available in the SRD.*

 A nightmare appears in a cloud of roiling smoke, its mane, tail, and hooves wreathed in flame.
 The creature's unearthly black form moves with supernatural speed, vanishing in a cloud of brimstone as quickly as it appeared.